dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 ## Install Power BI

-Install the latest version of Power BI Desktop.
-You can download Power BI Desktop from: [PowerBI.microsoft.com](https://powerbi.microsoft.com/desktop)
+Install the latest version of [Power BI Desktop](https://aka.ms/intune/datawarehouseapi/installpowerbi).
+For more information, see [Power BI Desktop](https://powerbi.microsoft.com/desktop)

-## Load the data and reports using the Power BI file (pbix)
+## Load the data and reports using the Power BI Compliance app

-The Power BI file (pbix) contains connection information for your tenant and a set of prebuilt reports based on the Data Warehouse data model.
-Open the file in Power BI Desktop and sign in to the Azure AD.
+The Power BI Compliance app contains information for your tenant and a set of prebuilt reports based on the Data Warehouse data model.
+Open the report in Power BI Desktop and sign in to the Azure AD.
 The report loads the data from your Intune tenant.

 > [!Important]
-> Each Power BI file (pbix) may be different depending on tenant location.
-If you are managing multiple Intune tenants, then be sure to use the file downloaded from the Azure portal while logged in to that tenant.
+> Your Power BI reports may be different depending on tenant location.
+If you are managing multiple Intune tenants, be sure to use the report from the Azure portal while logged in to that tenant.

 1. Sign in to the Azure portal and choose **Monitoring + Management** > **Intune**.
 You can also search resources for **Intune**.
 2. Open the **Set up Intune Data Warehouse** blade.
-3. Select **Download PowerBI file**.
-The file with a (pbix) extension downloads to the location you specified.
-4. Open the file with Power BI.
-The *Intune Data Warehouse Reports* loads, but may take a second to get your tenant data.
-5. Select **Refresh** to load your tenant data and review the reports.
+3. Select **Get Power BI App** to access and share pre-created Power BI reports for your tenant in the browser.
-6. If Power BI has not authenticated with your Azure Active Directory credentials, Power BI prompts you to provide your credentials.
+    - If Power BI has not authenticated with your Azure Active Directory credentials, Power BI prompts you to provide your credentials.
 When selecting your credentials, choose **Organizational account** as your authentication method.

+### Add additional filters to the Intune Compliance app

+If you would like to use additional filters for your Power BI reports, use the followin steps:

+1. Open the [Power BI Compliance](https://app.powerbi.com/groups/me/getapps/services/Intune_dw_compliance) app in your web browser.
+2. Click **Non-Compliant Devices** and select **Non-Compliant** in the **complianceStatus** filter.
+3. Click on **Unknown Devices** and select **Not Yet Available** in the **complianceStatus** filter.

 ## Load the data in Power BI using the OData link